charbugs/emphasize/README.md

 }
 ```

 The content of a markup reponse is a json object that holds the analysis results of the marker.
-The `markup` field is an array of objects that contains the instructions what text parts of the webpage should be highlighted.
-In the example the marker wants token number 2 ("talking") and 19 ("said") of webpage text to be highlighted by Emphasize.
-That is, a marker refers to the indices of the tokens list comming with an markup request.
+The `markup` field is an array of objects that contains instructions what text sections of the webpage should be annotated.
+In the example the marker wants token number 2 ("talking") and 19 ("said") of webpage text to be highlighted.
+That is, a marker refers to text sections through the indices of the tokens list comming with an markup request.
 Note that the indices start by 0.
 Furthermore there is an optional `report` field that is shown in the user interface after the marker was succesfull applied.

 The `markup` array can contain multiple instruction objects and these objects can have 4 different formats: